somramnani/Eat-Da-Burger/README.md

 # Eat-Da-Burger
-A create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+A create a burger logger built with MySQL, Node, Express, Handlebars and a homemade ORM.